X16Community/x16-docs/X16 Reference - Appendix ZZ9 Plural Z α - 65816 Processor Upgrade.md

 Likewise this is not a near term upgrade.
 All the X16 Developer machines currently ship with a 65C02.

+## Proposed Upgrade Paths

+This is rapidly evolving.
+Based on conversations within #cpu-65816 on the community Discord, there are the various options proposed thus far.
+Note that all of these assume there are folks willing to do the work to realize these solutions as software and/or hardware development would be required.

+### Bodge Based Upgrade

+Users that wish to upgrade their X16 would be required to make changes to the board directly which would require soldering a small PCB underneath the X16.
+This PCB modifies the behavior of the ROM bank switching to allow for interrupts to be used while the 65816 is running in native mode.

+#### Pros

+  * Probably inexpensive
+  * X16 could run both 65C02 and 65816 programs

+#### Cons

+  * Requires soldering and board modifications
+  * Upgrade is not easy to revert

+### CPU and ROM Upgrade Kit

+An upgrade kit would be made available that included the 65816 CPU and an updated ROM.

+#### Pros

+  * Reasonably easy to revert
+  * Inexpensive
+  * No soldering required or permanent modifications to boards

+#### Cons

+  * 65C02 native could would not longer work properly.
+To run 65C02 programs, one would have to swap the CPU/ROM back

+#### Super CPU Style Expansion Card

+Since the X16 Developer edition has 3 expansion slots and 1 cartridge slot, a Super CPU style card could be designed.
+This card would "take over" functions of the on board X16.
+Unlike the above options, this one would be the easiest to revert - simply remove the card, or flip a switch on the card's I/O panel, or perhaps there might be a software solution to switch modes.

+#### Pros

+  * Easiest upgrade path
+  * Easy to disable/revert
+  * No board changes or swapping socketed chips required

+#### Cons

+  * Most expensive
+  * Eats up an expansion slot
+  * May prevent other cards from using DMA as it takes over the bus
+  * May need to be disabled to run 65C02 programs

+### Do Nothing

+While fairly unlikely, among the feasible options is to run all 65816 systems in emulation (65C02) mode.

+#### Pros

+  * No changes required
+  * Zero cost
+  * No tech debt (updating KERNAL, designing hardware, etc.)

+#### Cons

+  * Zero benefits to having an 65816

 ## Further Reading

   * [David's Statement On Discord](https://discord.com/channels/547559626024157184/549248037923454986/1194034437281812540)